 The terms of the various Securitization Agreements related to the issuance of the securitization trust debt require that certain delinquency and credit loss criteria be met with respect to the collateral pool, and require that the Company maintain a minimum net worth, and meet other financial tests.
-As of September 30, 2003, the Company was not in default of any provisions of the agreements other than a covenant specifying maximum leverage.
-As of September 30, 2003, the Company had received a waiver on this covenant breach from the controlling party.
+As of March 31, 2004, the Company was not in default of any provisions of the agreements.
 The Company is responsible for the administration and collection of the Contracts.
 The Securitization Agreements also require certain funds be held in restricted cash accounts to provide additional collateral for the borrowings or to be applied to make payments on the securitization trust debt.
-As of September 30, 2003, restricted cash under the various agreements totaled approximately \$52.5 million.
+As of March 31, 2004, restricted cash under the various agreements totaled approximately \$48.2 million.
 Interest expense on the securitization trust debt is composed of the stated rate of interest plus amortization of additional costs of borrowing.
 Additional costs of borrowing include facility fees, insurance and amortization of deferred financing costs.
 Deferred financing costs related to the securitization trust debt are amortized in proportion to the principal distributed to the noteholders.
 Accordingly, the effective cost of borrowing of the securitization trust debt is greater than the stated rate of interest.